romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how can you dynamically generate a matrix for a job to run against multiple configurations, using data from an external JSON file hosted in the same repository?
+Q: In GitHub Actions, how can you dynamically generate a matrix for a job to run against multiple configurations, using data from an external JSON file hosted in the same repository?
 <details><summary>Show the answer</summary><p>

 - **Implement a custom action that reads the JSON file and outputs the matrix configuration, then use this output in the job's matrix setting**